OpeOnikute/opeonikute.github.io/posts/node-js-in-flames.md

 ## Background on CPU Profiling and Flame-graphs

-**Profiling** is a method used to get empirical information the performance of code paths in software.
+**Profiling** is a method used to get empirical information about the performance of code paths in software.
 It's a really useful means of determining performance bottlenecks and finding performance wins in a system.
 A bottleneck might start out inconsequential, but as systems scale it will become more prominent.

 Profiling tools have various ways of displaying the information, which are often specific to the language in question.
 For example, here's how it looks if you run node with the profile option (`—prof`) enabled [^1]: